-Results indicated a statistically significant effect of task, $F(2.46, 147.33) = 10.68, p < .001, \eta_p^2 = 0.15, BF{10} = 4,336,194.87$.
-While the main effect of contingency was not significant, $F(0.80, 47.73) = 2.14, p = .149, \eta_p^2 = 0.03, BF{10} = 0.26$, a statistically significant interaction was observed between task and contingency, $F(2.39, 143.18) = 4.71, p = .003, \eta_p^2 = 0.07, BF{10} = 0.42.
-Planned comparisons revealed significant effects associated with$ self-generation $, <math>t(180) = -2.41, p = .017, d = -0.31, BF{10} = 1,254.35$, and temporal predictability, $t(180) = -2.23, p = .027, d = -0.29, BF{10} = 6,692.37$.
-The effect of self-generation was such that the cued action-effect condition had larger (i.e., more negative) N2b components compared with those of the listening conditions (i.e., uncued listening and cued listening).
+Results indicated a statistically significant effect of task, F(2.46, 147.33) = 10.68, p < .001, $\eta_p^2 = 0.15$, $BF{10} = 10,101.45$.
+While the main effect of stimulus identity prediction was not significant, F(0.80, 47.73) = 2.14, p = .149, $\eta_p^2 = 0.03$, $BF{10} = 0.34$, a statistically significant interaction was observed between task and stimulus identity prediction, F(2.39, 143.18) = 4.71, p = .003, $\eta_p^2 = 0.07$, $BF{10} = 8.36$.
+Planned comparisons revealed significant effects associated with cued self-generation, t(180) = -2.41, p = .017, d = -0.31, $BF{10} = 1,254.35$, and temporal prediction, t(180) = -2.23, p = .027, d = -0.29, $BF{10} = 6,692.37$.
+The effect of cued self-generation was such that the cued action-effect condition had larger (i.e., more negative) N2b components compared with those of the listening conditions (i.e., uncued listening and cued listening).
 The temporal predictably effect was such that larger N2b components were observed in the cued listening condition compared with the uncued listening condition.
-It is important to note that the results of these planned comparisons should be interpreted with caution, given the overlap between N2b and P2 component latencies.
-For this reason, our interpretation of the N2b effects was confined to interactions involving contingency (i.e., 100% versus 50%).
+It is important to note that the results of these planned comparisons should be interpreted with caution, given likely overlap between activity associated with the N2b and P2 components.
+While the identified peak latencies differed for each component in grand-averaged waveforms, there is overlap in the time periods typically associated with these components (i.e., as reflected in the windows that were used to identify peak latencies; see Methods).
+For this reason, our interpretation of the N2b effects was confined to interactions involving stimulus identity prediction (i.e., 100% versus 50%).

-Importantly, a significant interaction was observed between volition and contingency, t(240) = -3.28, p = 0.001, d = -0.49, $BF{10} = 3.57$.
-This interaction was such that tones with 50% contingency elicited larger N2b amplitudes than those with 100% contingency in the uncued action-effect condition (see Fig. 4).
+Importantly, a significant interaction was observed between volition and stimulus identity prediction, t(240) = -3.28, p = 0.001, d = -0.49, $BF{10} = 3.57$.
+This interaction was such that tones with 50% stimulus identity prediction elicited larger N2b amplitudes than those with 100% stimulus identity prediction in the uncued action-effect condition (see Fig. 4).
 In contrast, no such effect was observed in relation to the other task conditions.
+Results from the sensitivity analysis, which utilised a peak based on the grand average of all 50% conditions, revealed no meaningful difference with regards to the results (i.e., no changes in the statistical significance).

 A. Difference waves representing 50% minus 100% variants by task condition, including cued action-effect, uncued action-effect, cued listening and uncued listening condition.
-B. Difference wave, representing contrasts in the effect of contingency (i.e., 50% minus 100%) between cued action-effect and uncued action-effect conditions.
-C. Statistical test outcomes relating to the interaction between volition and contingency.
-Accompanying topographic maps represent the effect of contingency (i.e., 50% minus 100%) for (left) combined cued action-effect, cued listening and uncued listening, and (right) uncued action-effect.
+B. Differences in the effect of stimulus identity prediction (i.e., 50% minus 100%) between cued action-effect and uncued action-effect conditions.
+C. Statistical test outcomes relating to the interaction between volition and stimulus identity prediction.
+Accompanying topographic maps represent the effect of stimulus identity prediction (i.e., 50% minus 100%) for (left) combined cued action-effect, cued listening and uncued listening, and (right) uncued action-effect.
 Pink rings indicate analysis electrodes.
-D. Within-subject differences in mean N2b amplitude by contingency (i.e., 50% minus 100%) for each task condition, including cued action-effect, uncued action-effect, cued listening and uncued listening.
+D. Within-subject differences in mean N2b amplitude by stimulus identity prediction (i.e., 50% minus 100%)

+for each task condition, including cued action-effect, uncued action-effect, cued listening and uncued listening.
 Error bars represent 95% confidence intervals.